Dunning Agent

 Distinguish jurisdiction of debtor Debtor incorporated in UK / EU member state / US / third country?
 Rules Engine Vendor

-Determines applicable interest rate (UK 8% + BoE base, EU 8 percentage points + ECB ref rate, US contractual or state usury caps), enforcement route (MCOL, EAPO, US state court), and consumer-vs-commercial regime
+Determines the applicable interest rate (8% above the BoE base in the UK, 8 percentage points above the ECB reference rate in the EU, and the contractual rate or state usury cap in the US), the enforcement route (MCOL, EAPO, or US state court), and whether the consumer or commercial regime applies.

 Decision Record